wwood/galah/README.md

 ### Install through the bioconda package

-CoverM can be installed through the [bioconda](https://bioconda.github.io/user/install.html) conda channel.
+Galah can be installed through the [bioconda](https://bioconda.github.io/user/install.html) conda channel.
 After initial setup of conda and the bioconda channel, it can be installed with

 ```
 conda install galah
 ```
-Galah can also be used indirectly through [CoverM](https://github.com/wwood/CoverM), which is also available on bioconda.
+Galah can also be used indirectly through [CoverM](https://github.com/wwood/CoverM) via its `cluster` subcommand, which is also available on bioconda.

 ### Pre-compiled binary